abbychau/blog.abby.md/source/_posts/multiqueue2.md

 So I can just left it to the user.

 {% ghcode https://github.com/abbychau/multiqueue2/blob/master/src/multiqueue.rs 1099 1125 %}

+I would like to investigate and develop a clear equation for concurrency hybrid lock, but it seems to be a bit long and I may have it later in a Paper form.

 Feel free to leave issues or comments.